Skip to main content

 What's more, nine out of 10 stroke survivors would go back in time and urge their younger self to make lifestyle changes that may have prevented their stroke.

-"When we asked stroke survivors what advice they would have given to their younger self and what changes they had made since their stroke, we were overwhelmed by the response, with more than 5,300 people contributing," adds Bouverie.
+"When we asked stroke survivors what advice they would have given to their younger self and what changes they had made since their stroke, we were overwhelmed by the response, with more than 5,300 people contributing," says Bouverie.

 Survey results